 ZÉA Facial Wipes

-One of the easiest ways to incorporate rosehip oil into your daily skin care routine is with ZÉA’s facial wipes.
-You have to wash your face anyway, so why not get a little extra boost when you’re checking off an item on your to-do list?
+One of the ways to incorporate rosehip oil into your daily skin care routine is with ZÉA’s facial wipes.
+Give yourself a little extra boost while you cleanse your skin!

 A brand that values both health and beauty, ZÉA’s facial wipes work gently to cleanse and refresh skin while moisturizing to create a radiant complexion.
 Their rosehip-infused towelettes deliver antioxidants and vitamins straight onto skin in the form of a luxurious wipe.
-Made to both remove makeup and renew skin, just brush the wipe over your face at the end of the day to go to sleep with a peaceful state of mind and a glowing, fresh face.
+Made to both remove makeup and renew skin, swiping the wipe over your face will give you a fresh glow, day or night.

 Always easy and convenient to use, the facial wipes are available in packs or on their own so they’re perfect to have around the house or to bring with you to work or on vacation.